+- Jump your feet out to the side as you bring your arms overhead.

-Mountain climbers start in the high plank position.
-Lift your right foot off the floor and bring your right knee to your chest.
-As you bring your right foot back to the start, switch to bring your left knee up to your chest.
+- As you bring your right foot back to the start, switch to bring your left knee up to your chest.

 - Bend your elbows to lower your chest to the floor, keeping your body in a straight line.

-Do as many rounds as you can for 8 minutes:
+Do: as many rounds as you can for 8 minutes.

 - 2 man makers

 - Increase reps by two with each round

 The rep scheme of this workout is an ascending ladder with an eight-minute time cap.
 You'll be doing man makers and lunges, both with the dumbbells, starting with two reps of each, then four, then six, etc. until the clock runs out.

 - Stand, holding a dumbbell in each hand.

 - Place the weights on the floor, then step back into a plank, supporting yourself on the dumbbells.

 - Bend your elbows to lower yourself into a push-up.